Official-MoonDao/docusaurus/docs/roadmap.md

 ## 🌓 Moon Phase 2: Send a MoonDAO member to space in 2022.

-This was our first big statement: to make accessible to anyone in the world.
+This was our first big statement: to make it accessible to anyone in the world.

 MoonDAO purchased two tickets from Blue Origin and decided that it would select each astronaut using a different method: